 Feel better and move more easily when you regularly practice exercises that you learn during either one-on-one or group physical therapy sessions.
-You also may benefit from gentle, hands-on manipulation or massage that can ease stiffness and weakness that contributes to pain.
+You also may benefit from gentle, hands-on manipulation or massage that can ease muscle stiffness and weakness that contributes to pain.

 In dry needling a specially trained physical therapist places a tiny, thin needle into a trigger point – a sore, tight muscle area.
-This technique leads to a brief spasm that can ultimately relax the muscle and relieve discomfort.
+This technique leads to a brief spasm that can ultimately relax the muscle and relieve pain.

 A chiropractor uses hands-on techniques or special tools to realign joints or vertebrae that slip out of place and cause pain.
 Because nerves to your muscles and organs run through the spine, treating misalignment in your back can relieve discomfort elsewhere in your body.

 Mental & Behavioral Health Care

 Physical and psychological pain often occur together.
 If you experience behavioral health concerns such as depression, anxiety, relationship challenges or substance abuse, turn to our caring counselors and psychiatrists for guidance.
 During confidential, one-on-one therapy sessions, you’ll develop tools and strategies to:

 - Improve your mood.

 - Communicate with friends and family about your condition.